 Rushmore Loan Management Services understands that you may be experiencing a temporary or long-term hardship and need help.
 Your loan may be past due or you may be facing foreclosure.
 We want to assist you with possible loss mitigation options which may be available to you.

 If your loan is owned by Fannie Mae or Freddie Mac, your application for loss mitigation will be considered under Fannie Mae or Freddie Mac program guidelines.
 Similarly, if your loan is government insured, such as a FHA loan, your application will be considered under the guidelines of that program.
-For more information, please go to the Contact Us page of this website to find the number for Rushmore customer service.
+For more information, please go to the Contact Us page of this website to find the number for Rushmore Customer Care.

 Depending on your specific loan and circumstances, these options may include the following: